Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ## Experiment to collect EMI signals

+###

-The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer from Piezo Systems attached to its surface, as shown in the digure below.
+The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer from Piezo Systems attached to its surface in the asymmetrical configuration, as shown in the digure below.

 ![https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaPZT.jpg](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaPZT.JPG)